Posted April 12, 2021

 Identifies medical conditions

 Many medical experts say that the healthiness of your mouth is an indicator of overall wellness.
-That’s because during an exam, your dentist may see signs of health problems.
+That’s because, during an exam, your dentist may see signs of health problems.
 These include symptoms of diabetes, acid reflux, cancer, osteoporosis, Crohn’s, anemia and kidney disease.
-By visiting the dentist every six months, the dentist can track changes in your oral and overall health changes.
+By getting a dental exam once or twice a year, the dentist can track your oral wellness and overall health changes.
 It’s time well spent.

 Protects financial health

 Individual dental insurance coverage helps people cover unplanned dental expenses.
 Procedures such as fillings, crowns and root canals can be costly.
-With insurance, you won’t have to pay the full cost out-of-pocket.
+With insurance, you won’t have to pay the total cost out-of-pocket.
 And, if you use an in-network dentist, your dental benefits will go further.
 Review this comparison chart to learn how much you can save with dental insurance and a network dentist.
 Also see how much dental procedures cost by ZIP Code by using our out-of-network dental cost estimator.

 Offers immediate coverage